floranuta/Data_Circle/notebooks/README.md

 ### columns to be input
 Because those are highly correlated according to the chi squre test or some patttern was observed with status and region
+- quantity_group
+- region
+- payment_type
-- source
+- extraction_type_class
 - management
 - quality_group
-- payment
-- region
-- payment_type
-- quantity_group
 - construction_year
 - gps_height
 - population